- Large Businesses will be required to publish bi-annual reports on their small business payment times and practices

 - SB invoices paid under supply chain finance arrangements are considered paid at the end of the relevant supply payment period

 Small businesses will be identified by reporting entities via the Small Business Identification (SBI) Tool.
 The SBI tool only contains ABNs of large and medium sized businesses.
 The SBI tool works as a ‘negative screen’ for small businesses.
-The tool is currently being developed by the Department of Industry, Science, Energy and Resources (the Department) and is expected to be released in December 2020.
+The tool is currently being finalised by the Department of Industry, Science, Energy and Resources (the Department) and is expected to be released in December 2020.